leshill/handlebars_assets/README.md

 If you need to compile your Javascript templates in the browser as well, you should instead require `handlebars.js` (which is significantly larger)

     //= require handlebars

-# Compiling your Javascript templates in the asset pipeline

 ## Precompiling